-Domestic oil and solid fuel use distributions were created by spatially resolving detailed local information on central heating and house type data from the 2011 census with data from DECC's National Household Model (NHM), which provides average household energy consumption estimates across the 13 regions of England, Wales and Scotland.
-Regions within England and Wales follow the Government Office Region (GOR) classification scheme29, with Scottish regions abiding by the Met Offices 3-tier regional (Northern, Eastern and Western) classification so as to represent the spatial shifts in climate30.
-The census data were combined with full-address matched dwelling locations from Ordnance Survey data to give a more accurate distribution of households at 1x1km resolution.
-The following data series were used in the domestic model:
+Domestic oil and solid fuel use distributions were created by spatially resolving detailed local information on central heating and house type data from the 2011 census with data from the BEIS National Household Model (NHM), which provides average household energy consumption estimates across the 13 regions of England, Wales and Scotland.
+Regions within England and Wales follow the regional classification scheme30, with Scotlish regions aligned with the Met Office's 3-tier regional climate (Northern, Eastern and Western) classification so as to represent the spatial shifts in climate31.
+The census data were combined with full-address matched dwelling locations from Ordnance Survey data